WordPress/performance/docs/Releasing-the-plugin.md

 Once the release branch exists, any pull requests that are relevant for that upcoming release need to be based on the release branch instead of `trunk`.
 For relevant pull requests that are already in progress at the time of creating the branch, change the base branch accordingly.

-Most importantly, immediately communicate with the other plugin contributors that the release branch now exists, e.g. by updating the overall release issue with a new comment or leaving a note in the [#performance Slack channel](https://wordpress.slack.com/archives/performance).
+Most importantly, immediately communicate with the other plugin contributors that the release branch now exists, e.g. by updating the overall release issue with a new comment or leaving a note in the [#core-performance Slack channel](https://wordpress.slack.com/archives/core-performance).
 This way other contributors should be aware that critical pull requests related to that upcoming release need to be based on the release branch instead of `trunk`.

 ## Preparing the release